blossomz37/ffa-manuscript-to-docx/README.md

 - **PythonAnywhere**: Python-specific hosting
 - **DigitalOcean App Platform**: Scalable cloud hosting

+## Educational Purpose & Disclaimer

+This project is created for **educational purposes only** to demonstrate:
+- Basic web development with Flask
+- File upload and processing workflows
+- Document format conversion techniques
+- Simple deployment strategies

+**Learning Objectives:**
+- Understanding web forms and file handling
+- Working with Python libraries (Flask, python-docx)
+- Basic HTML templating
+- Git version control and GitHub workflows

+This tool is intended as a learning resource for students and developers exploring web development and file processing concepts.
+Use responsibly and in accordance with your educational institution's policies.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 See the deployment section in the documentation for detailed instructions.